01 of 06

 If your drainage holes are large, you will need to cover them.
 This will keep the soil in and let water out so your plants don't drown.
-I use plastic window screening cut to fit (more or less) the bottom of the can.
-You can also cover the bottom with paper towel or a coffee filter.Continue to 4 of 6 below.
+We recommend using plastic window screening cut to fit (more or less) the bottom of the can.
+You can also cover the bottom with a paper towel or a coffee filter.Continue to 4 of 6 below.

 04 of 06